Residency Program Structure

-During the first year (R1) of Otolaryngology, the resident will advance from simple procedures such as tonsillectomy and laryngoscopy to other forms of endoscopy, maxillofacial trauma, nasal septoplasty, and sinus surgery.
+During the first year (R1) of the Otolaryngology Residency Program, the resident will advance from simple procedures such as tonsillectomy and laryngoscopy to other forms of endoscopy, maxillofacial trauma, nasal septoplasty, and sinus surgery.

-The second year (R2) of Otolaryngology, the resident will perform both minor and major sinus and head and neck trauma surgery.
+During the second year (R2), the resident will perform both minor and major sinus and head and neck trauma surgery.
 He or she will be expected to show proficiency in minor reconstructive and cosmetic procedures of the head and neck and basic microsurgery of the ear.

 Third and Fourth Years

 The R3 and R4 years build upon the surgical and clinical experiences of the first two years while facilitating experience in advanced microsurgery of the ear, neurotology, facial plastic surgery, major head and neck surgery, and advanced reconstructive techniques.
-After completion of the residency, it is usual for the graduating resident to have participated as the primary surgeon in more than 2,000 cases.
+After completion of the Otolaryngology Residency Program, the graduating resident has usually participated as the primary surgeon in more than 2,000 cases.
 The senior resident at each hospital serves as its Chief Resident and assumes responsibility of that service.
 Also during this period, exposure to research is emphasized.
 Three months of the R3 year are reserved for electives, which may be dedicated to clinical or basic science research, further clinical elective training, or other academic endeavors as approved by the faculty.

 Research activity is considered an important educational tool at UT Southwestern, and completion of a clinical or basic science research project suitable for publication is mandatory.